FOR MIGRANT WORKERS.

 Besides, the Association is also front for negotiations between members and relevant government and non-government agencies eg: Ministry of Manpower (MOM), Ministry of National Development (MND), Ministry of Trade and Industry (MTI), Jurong Town Corporation (JTC), Building and Control Authority BCA), Migrant Workers Centre (MWC) amongst others.
 Through such processes, ideas are being discussed and solutions found to resolve any long term operation and policy issues fronting operators.
 Thus it is a win-win process for all parties.

-Ultimately, DASL's primary aim is to ensure workers welfare are cared for through better living standards and recreational facilities within the dormitories.
-With better living standards, the physical and psychological well being of workers improve and so does his productivity.
+DASL's primary aim is to protect the interest of all Dormitory Operators, at the same time, ensure workers' welfare is cared for through better living standards and recreational facilities within the dormitories.
+With better living standards, the physical and psychological well-being of workers improve and so does his productivity.

 “As we carry on the fight against #COVID19, I want to thank all of you once again for your commitment and sacrifices.
 No amount of 'Thank Yous' will be enough.
 Thanks also to your families and friends given your long hours at times at CEC to get this up at record speed.”
 Senior Minister of State for Defence Mr Zaqy Mohamad visited the Changi Exhibition Centre Community Care and Recovery facility, where he thanked staff and medical workers for their commitment and contributions to the national fight against COVID-19.
 Safe distancing measures were enforced throughout the visit.